 So why is it so hard to embrace a new challenge?
 Conventionally, we tend to approach them hermetically by holding in our emotions.
 We try not to show our initial struggles, and hope that we won’t need to work as hard for it.
-We also make unreasonable expectations about how we should perform, and consequently make ourselves feel bad for making mistakes.
+We also make unreasonable expectations about how we should initially perform, and consequently make ourselves feel bad for making mistakes.
 Why would we put ourselves under so much pressure before we even begin?
 Think about it.
 Why did we end up associating learning and performing with our sense of self-worth?
 And when did we stop playing?

 In my life, the moments when I have stopped playing, I have stopped learning.
 And when there’s no learning, there’s no sense of progress.
 Why don’t we engage in learning more often?
 Because we often fail to approach learning with an open and positive attitude.
 We’re more likely to give up if we have unreasonable expectations of how we should appear smart, quick, and certain.
 Thus, we become risk averse and fail to move along our learning curve.
 On the other hand, what do you think would happen if you allowed yourself to have more fun?
 When it comes to learning—play is the glue that makes it all happen.
 Here’s how to do it:

 Play to start

 To begin a new challenge, usually what you do is try to control everything.
 You don’t want to make mistakes, because it’s painful.
 You don’t want to take risks, because you might lose.
 And you don’t want to work hard, because you might not appear smart.
 Instead, you need to let go of these expectations.
 To the degree that you let go of your initial assumptions and attachment to outcomes, you’ll be able to grasp any new challenge.
 Begin by shifting your focus to what feels good to you:

 - Why is learning this so desirable to me?